 Tip #3: Prioritize Sleep and Relaxation

 Whether you find yourself exploring new sites or hosting hectic family dinners, a vacation can sometimes feel like the opposite of relaxation.
-But a recent study from the Division of Sleep Medicine at Harvard Medical School shows that a chronic lack of sleep can have a direct impact on your health by suppressing natural immunity.
+But a recent study shows that a chronic lack of sleep can have a direct impact on your health by suppressing natural immunity.2

 Diwakar Balachandran, MD, is the director of the Sleep Center at the University of Texas and found that many studies have shown that our levels of T-cells go down if we are sleep deprived.
 T-cells are a type of white blood cell, and are a key influencer in having a balanced immune system.

 Taking deep breaths can help you stay relaxed and centered while you’re in transit as well.
-A 2010 study out of UCLA notes that a mindfulness meditation (simply focusing on the present moment and filtering out distracting thoughts while breathing) gives rise to a more subtle secretion of cortisol (the stress hormone), which may allow for immune cells to remain active and thriving.
-It’s a great way to tap back into the present and release any stress or tension you might be feeling in your body.
+Research shows that a mindfulness meditation (simply focusing on the present moment and filtering out distracting thoughts while breathing) gives rise to a more subtle secretion of cortisol (the stress hormone), which may allow for immune cells to remain active and thriving.3 It’s a great way to tap back into the present and release any stress or tension you might be feeling in your body.

 Taking a few simple steps before and during your summer travel can make all the difference in how you’re able to enjoy time spent with loved ones this season.
 By staying physically engaged, being mindful of what you’re putting in your body, and allowing yourself some respite from day-to-day stresses, you can look forward to a healthy, well-spent vacation with the ones you cherish.